renpy/renpy/sphinx/source/dialogue.rst

 Once this is done, the character can be used in a say statement::

-    ###
         e "Hello, world."

-Character is a python function, that takes a large number of keyword arguments.
+Character is a Python function that takes a large number of keyword arguments.
 These keyword arguments control the behavior of the character.